Best Ultralight Hiking Umbrella 2026: 6.8 oz Carbon Fiber vs 12 oz Fiberglass — Which to Pack

 Weight

 For day hikes and backpacking: 8-12 oz is the practical range.
-Under 8 oz (carbon fiber models) is meaningful for thru-hikers counting every gram.
+Under 8 oz (carbon fiber) is meaningful for thru-hikers counting every gram.
 Above 12 oz is harder to justify against a lightweight rain jacket.

 Canopy size